Mountain Ash Comprehensive School

 Mountain Ash Comprehensive School (Ysgol Gyfun Aberpennar), known as MACS, is a comprehensive school near the town of Mountain Ash, Rhondda Cynon Taf, Wales.
 It is a mixed-sex school with approximately 950 pupils, including about 90 in the sixth form.
 The school was formerly known as Mountain Ash Grammar School (Ysgol Ramadeg Aberpennar) and is located near the former Dyffryn Colliery.

 Teaching

 Mountain Ash Comprehensive School offers a range of subjects.
 Subjects that are taught at the school include: English, Cymraeg (Welsh), Science, Maths, Art, Music, Physical Education (PE), Information Communications Technology (ICT), Religious Studies (RS), Geography, History, French, Drama, Business Studies, Design Technology (which includes: Wood work, Home Economics, Engineering, Textiles), Hospitality, Vocational Studies.

-A high proportion of the pupils move on to Sixth Form, college or other training organisations.
+As of September 2025, Mountain Ash Comprehensive School Sixth Form has no further intake due to financial constraints and pupils.
+A high proportion of the pupils move on to local Sixth Forms in Aberdare Community School or St John’s the Baptist High School, Coleg y Cymoedd, or other training organisations.

 Catchment area

 The school's catchment area includes: